Northwest Forests: Biogeochemistry and Management

-Human impacts on temperate rainforests will be the focus of winter quarter.
-We’ll focus on sustainable forestry, both theory and practice, along with an examination of soils and the life within them, which will deepen our understanding of forest function and the short- and long-term impacts of various forestry practices.
+Human impacts on northwest forests will be the focus of winter quarter.
+We’ll focus on sustainable forestry, both theory and practice, which with our foundation in forest ecology will deepen our understanding of forest function and the short- and long-term impacts of various forestry practices.
 These topics will merge as we explore carbon sequestration in forest ecosystems, which is an emerging component of sustainable forestry.
 We will explore current and past controversies in forest ecology related to old-growth forests, endangered species, and biofuels.

 Our program time will consist of fieldwork, laboratory work, lectures, workshops, and weekly seminars.
 Expect to research topics in the primary scientific literature and to summarize and share your findings with the entire class.
 We’ll cover various sampling techniques that are used to measure nitrogen and carbon cycling in forested ecosystems.
 Hands-on research experiences will be a core theme for both group and individual projects.

 In addition to one-day trips regularly scheduled throughout both quarters, there will be a multiday field trip each quarter.
 In the fall, we’ll do field research in northwest forests.
 In the winter, we’ll tour the Pacific Northwest and visit a variety of managed and unmanaged forests.
 Plan to spend a lot of time in the field (and remember that every field day generates three to four days of work once we return).
 Students who may need accommodations for field trips should contact the faculty as soon as possible.